IDI-Systems/acre2/docs/_posts/2021-04-23-new-community-home.md

 [**Join ACE3 Slack here!**](http://slackin.idi-systems.com/)

 In light of [recent developments](https://idi-systems.com/news/2021/04/06/us-army-awards-idi-systems.html) in IDI-Systems and relatively low public activity on the ACRE2 Slack workspace, we have decided to fully internalize it.
-One of the goals is to consolidate the ACRE2 community together with ACE3, which already hosts majority of the ACRE2 users in a great knowledge-sharing environment.
+One of the goals is to consolidate the ACRE2 community together with ACE3, which shares a long history with us and already hosts majority of the ACRE2 users in a great knowledge-sharing environment.

 With this in mind, we expect most will not be impacted by this move.
 Old Slack will be locked and all external accounts deactivated **in 2 weeks** of this posting.
 Further collaboration talk in form of private channels will continue on the ACE3 Slack, currently active ones will transition as well.